ARM-software/arm-enterprise-acs/README.md

 and SBBR specifications.
 These tests are further described in detail.

 ## Release details
- - Code Quality: REL v1.0 staging
+ - Code Quality: REL v1.0
- - The result of a test should not be taken as a true indication of compliance.
-There is a possibility of false positives and false negatives.
+ - The SBSA tests are written for version 3.0 of the SBSA specification.
+ - The SBBR tests are written for version 1.0 of the SBBR specification.
+ - The compliance suite is not a substitute for design verification.
- - For certification of ARM Enterprise ACS, ARM licensees can contact ARM directly through their partner managers.
+ - To review the ACS logs, ARM licensees can contact ARM directly through their partner managers.

 ## GitHub branch
 - To pick up the release version of the code, checkout the release branch with the appropriate tag.
 - To get the latest version of the code with bug fixes and new features, use the master branch.